prometheus-operator/prometheus-operator/Documentation/api-reference/api.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Minimum duration between alert and restored &ldquo;for&rdquo; state.
+<p>ruleGracePeriod defines the minimum duration between alert and restored &ldquo;for&rdquo; state.
 This is maintained only for alerts with configured &ldquo;for&rdquo; time greater than grace period.
 It requires Thanos &gt;= v0.30.0.</p>
 </td>